“As the South itself, this work is complicated, and beautiful — and also necessary, for our own sake and for the sake of our country’s future.”

 Staff Team

 We are all about people —changemakers of color— and place —the South.
 We are curious learners eager to grow alongside the leaders we serve.
 We love to create things —from engaging curricula and program experiences to playlists.
 We like to cook, dance, run, skate, act and write.
-And we love collard greens, truffle fries and dulce de leche.
+And we love collard greens, candied yams and dulce de leche.

 From the land of pura vida, Costa Rica, and a family of poets, activists, educators and entrepreneurs, Renata adopted the U.S. South as her home almost three decades ago.
 She began her nonprofit career right out of college in Atlanta, GA, and has honed her social entrepreneurial spirit in Nashville, TN, for the last 25 years.